bryanlopezrr/cpp_project/README.md

 This is a basic console application that will allow to keep track of payments a group makes to an entity.
-IE: There is an outstanding balance of $5000.
+<br>IE: There is an outstanding balance of $5000.
 A group of people decide to partner to pay this debt together by
     submitting $200 payments every month.
-The program will keep track of this group as a whole adding all the payments but also making sure each indivuals contributions are recorded
+The program will keep track of this group as a whole adding all the payments but also making sure each indivuals contributions are recorded</br>

 Time spent: **?** hours spent in total